 1) Launch the Settings app from your Home screen and open the Notifications preferences pane.

-2) Scroll all the way down to where you see the Government Alerts header and toggle the AMBER Alerts and/or Emergency Alerts switches to the off position.
+2) Scroll all the way down to where you see the Government Alerts header and toggle the AMBER Alerts, Emergency Alerts, and/or Public Safety Alerts switches to the off position.

 You’ve done it!
-Now you will no longer be alerted of AMBER and/or Emergency alerts when they come up.
+Now you will no longer be alerted of government alerts when they come up.
 You can always reverse these settings if you change your mind about seeing them on your iPhone later on.

 Overall, these alerts can be useful, and have a good intent, but when you have more than one iPhone, or you just don’t think you’ll ever make use of the notifications, you can always disable them easily with just a couple of toggle switches in your Settings app.

-Do you like to leave your AMBER and Emergency alerts on or off?
+Do you like to leave your government alerts on or off?
 Share in the comments below or visit us on Twitter.